MOL (company): MOL campus

-In 2017, MOL announced the relocation of their corporate headquarters, which are currently based in various buildings throughout Budapest.
+In 2017, MOL announced the relocation of their corporate headquarters, which are based in various buildings throughout Budapest.
 The complex consists of a 120m tower, connected podium, buildings and outside spaces, which are designed by Foster + Partners.
 The campus spans 86,000 sqm at the bank of the Danube and accommodate up to 2,500 people.
 The tower is the highest building in Budapest.

 In June 2019, MOL revealed first interior design visualizations, that were created by the Berlin-based interior design company KINZO.
 In December 2022, MOL Campus was opened.